Boldly be your true self without hesitation.

 Healing Properties of Yellow Opal

 Spiritual: Yellow Opal inspires joy and invites us to dance wildly, drunkenly, and sensually with the Divine Beloved!
 It helps us to be more open-minded and willing to invite all people, both those who are like us and those that are very different, to come to the Divine Party and celebrate together.
 Yellow Opal asks us to pop our comfort bubbles and instead embrace all the different colorful sides of life.
 It helps us to find joy in our religious/spiritual life and to support the dogma which makes our hearts glad and lightens our souls.
-Yellow Opal is attuned to the Solar Plexus Chakras; is linked to Libra, Leo, Cancer, Scorpio, Sagittarius, and Pisces; and the elements of Earth and Water; and vibrates to the numbers 2, 8 and 9.
+Yellow Opal is attuned to the Solar Plexus Chakras and linked to the astrological signs of Libra, Leo, Cancer, Scorpio, Sagittarius, and Pisces.
+It is connected to the elements of Earth and Water and vibrates to the numbers 2, 8 and 9.